Devi62/CAN-CONTROLLED-AUTOMOTIVE-INFO-DISPLAY/README.md

 🔁 working principle:
   The entire system works by connecting three main components or nodes:
 1) Main Node (Central Controller):
-   Role: Collects data from sensors (temperature, fuel) and controls the indicator LEDs.
+   (i)Role: Collects data from sensors (temperature, fuel) and controls the indicator LEDs.
 It also displays information on an LCD screen.
-   Functions:
+   (ii)Functions:
    * Reads the temperature from the engine using a DS18B20 temperature sensor.
    * Reads the fuel level from the fuel gauge sensor.
    * Controls the indicator LEDs based on button presses (left or right indicator).